AdobeDocs/experience-manager-learn.en/help/cloud-service/forms/create-address-block-component/creating-address-component.md

 >[!NOTE]
 >
 > ``bankingapplication`` is the appId that was provided when creating the Maven project.
-This appId could be different in your environemt.
+This appId could be different in your environment.
 You can make a copy of any component, I just happened to make a copy of the button component

 ![address-bloc](assets/address-properties.png)